m101yosef/m101yosef.github.io/content/authors/admin/_index.md

 <br>

 My name is Mohamed Yosef, a data scientist and researcher from Egypt.
 I started out in user experience design, which means I worked on making apps and websites easy and enjoyable to use.
-After that, I got into **data science**, where I now focus on **deep reinforcement learning** (deep RL) and **time series analysis**.
+After that, I got into **data science**, where I now focus on **deep reinforcement learning** (deep RL).

-**Deep RL** is a type of machine learning that helps machines make decisions by trying different actions and learning from the results. **Time series analysis** is when you look at data that’s collected over time to find trends or patterns.
+**Deep RL** is a type of machine learning that helps machines make decisions by trying different actions and learning from the results.
 I also study **multi-agent learning**, which is about teaching multiple AI agents to work together and solve problems.
 At Mansoura University, I lead a project called **AQSA** where we help small businesses by using time-series and RL techniques to analyze and forecaste their sales data.
-This helps them figure out the best ways to sell their products.

 My main aim is to make AI agents helpful partners for people in their work and daily life.
 I believe that by combining my design skills with my knowledge of data, I can make AI agents that are not only smart but also easy and pleasant to use.